ecwpz91/ecwpz91.github.io/_posts/2017-11-18-Getting and Installing Firefox Quantum.md

 # Solution

-Firefox Quantum isn't currently available via package manager currently.
+Firefox Quantum isn't available via package manager currently.
 So, extract the [Firefox Quantum][1] tarball source file into the `/opt` directory.

 1. Open a terminal, and issue this command to download & extract Mozilla's latest browser.